My Local Digital Marketing Agency

 Now, there are three types of cyberattacks you might come across.
 Here’s what these are and how to recognize them.

 • Confidentiality.
 In these attacks, hackers steal personal or financial information.
-All the chances are that they’ll sell it on the dark web for others to use later on.
+They may sell it on the dark web for others to use later.

 • Integrity.
 These are the leaks you hear about all the time.
-Most of the time, they are designed as sabotage, and that’s what their purpose is.
+Most of the time, they are designed as sabotage, and that’s their purpose.

 • Availability.
 If someone attacks you this way, you won’t be able to access your data.
-They’ll ask you to pay a ransom, and when you do it, they’ll return the access.
+They’ll ask you to pay a ransom; when you do it, they’ll return the access.

 We don’t have to stress that none of these bring pleasant experiences when they happen.
 If you want to avoid them at all costs, your best bet is to hire website maintenance experts to take care of the safety at all times.
-You won’t have to go through the process alone, and your site will be as safe as it can be.
+You won’t have to go through the process alone; your site will be as safe as possible.

 How to integrate cybersecurity in web design Protecting your users

-Since 2018, the concept of ”privacy by default” has been in use.
-Thanks to Europe’s General Data Protection Regulation (GDPE), it’s a legal requirement for all sites, and it’s a good thing.
+Since 2018, the concept of ”privacy by default” has been used.
+Thanks to Europe’s General Data Protection Regulation (GDPE), it’s a legal requirement for all sites and a good thing.
 It helps keep the user’s data safe.

-However, it brought an unusual challenge for web designers all around the world.
-They must find a way to collect the data to provide the personalized experience users love so much, but at the same time, they must keep it out of reach for anyone who shouldn’t access it.
+However, it brought an unusual challenge for web designers worldwide.
+They must find a way to collect data to provide the personalized experience users love so much, but at the same time, they must keep it out of reach for anyone who shouldn’t access it.

-If you’re trying to learn how to integrate cybersecurity in web design, here are a few tips that will be helpful.
+If you’re trying to learn how to integrate cybersecurity in web design, here are a few helpful tips.

 Minimize data collection

-For example, if you don’t need it, don’t ask for your user’s full address or phone number.
-Those are two pieces of information that are often required, but they don’t serve many purposes.
+For example, don’t ask for your user’s full address or phone number if you don’t need it.
+Those two pieces of information are often required, but they don’t serve many purposes.
 Moreover, when you analyze your data, you can replace your customers’ names with random ID numbers.

 Most of the data websites collect is obtained automatically.
 Of course, we’re talking about tracking scripts and cookies here.
-In the last few years, more and more sites added a banner that informs visitors about how they use the data they collect.
-They can accept it, reject it, or do nothing about it.
+In the last few years, more sites have added banners that inform visitors about how they use the data they collect.
+Visitors can accept it, reject it, or do nothing about it.

-We know that this all might sound a bit confusing.
-There’s a lot of things to think about, and this only adds to the mess.
+We know that this all sounds confusing.
+There are many things to consider, which only adds to the mess.
 Luckily, one of the benefits of hiring website maintenance professionals is that it takes these technical bits of your mind.
 So, if you don’t want to deal with it, you don’t have to.

 Protecting your website